sminliwu/sminliwu.github.io/_posts/2021-04-13-kickshaws-ankle-strap.md

 Use a crochet hook equivalent to the needle size you used to knit the slippers.
 If you're an especially tight or loose crocheter, you may need to size up or down accordingly.
 Beginning at the point marked with a red "X" in **Diagram A**, insert your hook into the purl bump of the garter ridge.
 Make a single crochet (UK: double crochet) stitch.

 Move to the next garter ridge and the stitch right above the one you just crocheted into.
 Make another single (double) crochet stitch.
-Continue around the heel in this way until you reach the equivalent point on the other side of the ankle, which is pointed out in **Diagram B**.
+Continue around the heel until you reach the ending point marked with a red "X" in **Diagram B**.